FloJag/Mastery-Project/README.md

     This structured prioritization ensures that users are not only assigned to one segment, but also to the one that best reflects their dominant behavior and characteristics.

 8. **Define and add Perks to the segment groups**
-    For each segment I defined one perfectly fitted perks which will force them to join the reward programm.
+    - For each segment I defined one perfectly fitted perk which will force them to join the reward programm.
-    - For example: For Seniors it's often hard to use online plattform.
-So I will offer them a easy booking-mode, where they have a simplified user-interface and a customer support especially for their purposes.
+    - For example: For Seniors it's often hard to be on a long trip due to their age.
+A Local Support with free tranportation will help them to enjoy the trip more.

+## Outliers and Anomalies ##
+During the data preparation phase, several anomalies were identified in the dataset (e.g., negative values for nights, or missing discount amounts although discount = TRUE).
+These issues were addressed through data cleaning, primarily by replacing invalid values with averages or imputing them with contextually appropriate values.

+To further investigate potential anomalies, boxplots and histrograms were generated in Tableau to analyze the distribution of variables and detect outliers.
+After careful consideration, I decided not to remove the outliers from the dataset.
+The rationale behind this choice is that certain extreme values may reflect meaningful traveler behavior (e.g., luxury travelers with exceptionally high spending, or long-distance travelers with unusually high flight distances).
+Removing these observations could distort the data and limit the possibility of building relevant customer segments.

 ## Segmentation ##
 The goal of the segmentation was to group users based on their predominant travel behavior, derived from the engineered features.